 - In Crusader Kings, there is one event where a person is about to commit suicide and you can attempt to stop him.
 If you attempt to play this trope strait and talk him down, he jumps and ends his life.
 If you want to save his life, you have to subvert this trope and just pull him down.

 - Max, the main character in Life Is Strange, tries to talk down Kate from jumping off the dorm building at the end of episode 2.
 Her success is dependent on the player making the right choices, and, in this case, there are no do-overs.

 - Parodied to the extreme in South Park.
 When Obama wins the 2008 American presidential election, Ike Broflovski, a McCain supporter, is so devastated that he decides to jump out of the first-story window.
 The four leads, including his older brother Kyle, come outside to talk him out of jumping out the window.
 He does, and Kyle then takes him to a hospital.
 The part about Ike being suicidal turns out to be a subversion when viewers see him go into the hospital morgue and declare all of the politicians involved in the jewel heist to be dead, revealing that he was privy to this plan and that he jumped out of the window specifically to put himself in the hospital and enable himself to do this.

-- Parodied in an episode of Beavis And Butthead: the title characters encounter a banker who attempts suicide when his embezzlements are exposed by the police.
-When they argue in favor of suicide, the man misinterprets their arguement as assurance that he is not alone and other people care about him.
+- Parodied in an episode of Beavis And Butthead: the title characters encounter a banker who attempts suicide when his embezzlement are exposed by the police.
+When they argue in favor of suicide, the man misinterprets their argument as assurance that he is not alone and other people care about him.
 He then embraces the duo, much to their displeasure.